AI

 Digital Decision with Systematic AI

 People are putting more and more trust in the data being provided to us, mainly if they trust the data source.
-For example, Google is trusted by most Americans.
+For example, most Americans trust Google.
 From Googling a question and reading the first 2-3 lines of a search result, many people browsing will accept this content as truth.
 For deep machine learning and analysis, which maps data and analyses thousands of interconnected data points, trust is being built and requires testing and validation.

 Labs that invested in structuring their data years ago are now in the perfect position for exponential growth.
 New labs, starting out, have a great opportunity to set a strong foundation that not only will leverage the data that is being collected, but can and will create countless integrations with desired databases, robots, and additional highly specialised software.